kenzaelk/Prediction_commodity_prices/README.md

 ### Model Selection
 A variety of machine learning models were employed in this project to capture the diverse patterns in commodity price data.
 The following models were used:
 - **Random Forest (RF):** An ensemble learning method that builds multiple decision trees and merges them to obtain a more accurate and stable prediction.
-- **Decision Trees (DT):** A non-parametric supervised learning method used for classification and regression.
-It breaks down the data into smaller and smaller subsets while simultaneously developing an associated decision tree.
 - **Long Short-Term Memory (LSTM):** A type of recurrent neural network (RNN) that is well-suited for sequential data, such as time series.
 It can learn long-term dependencies, making it ideal for capturing patterns in historical price data.
-- **Gated Recurrent Unit (GRU):** A variant of LSTM that simplifies the architecture and speeds up training while retaining the ability to model temporal dependencies.
 - **Deep Neural Network (DNN):** A multi-layered neural network that can model complex relationships in the data.
 The depth of the network allows it to capture a wide range of features.
 - **Gradient Boosting Regressor (GBR):** An ensemble learning technique that builds models sequentially, each correcting the errors of its predecessor.
 It is particularly effective for tabular data with a mix of categorical and continuous features.
-- **k-Nearest Neighbors (kNN):** A simple, instance-based learning method where the output is determined by the closest data points in the feature space.
-It’s useful for capturing local patterns in the data.
 - **Linear Regression (LR):** A basic linear approach to modeling the relationship between a dependent variable and one or more independent variables.
 It serves as a benchmark model in this project.

 ### Model Evaluation
-- **Metrics:** The models are evaluated using RMSE (Root Mean Squared Error) and R-squared to determine their accuracy and goodness of fit.
+- **Metrics:** The models are evaluated using MSE (Mean Squared Error) and R-squared to determine their accuracy and goodness of fit.
 - **Cross-validation:** Employed to ensure models generalize well on unseen data.

 ## Prediction Sentiment Price